When to File Endorsement Application: Current Licensure Requirement

 - Enclose a copy of your driver’s license or official identification card from the Division of Motor Vehicles.

 - The state (or other jurisdiction) on the identification you provide is considered your home state of residence.

 - If you don’t have a driver’s license or official identification from the Division of Motor Vehicles, you may submit a voter registration card, federal tax return, military form 2058 or a Form W-2 showing your home state of residence.

 - Enclose a photocopy of your current nursing license from another jurisdiction.
 You may send a printout of your state's online verification if it shows the expiration date.

 - If there is a signature section on your license, sign it before copying.

-- If the other jurisdiction where you are currently licensed is not a nurse licensure compact state (listed below), your license must remain current throughout the entire endorsement process.
-The compact states are:
+- If the other jurisdiction where you are currently licensed is not a compact state, your license must remain current throughout the entire endorsement process.